patricknnamdi/patricknnamdi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a current third year biostatistics PhD Student at Harvard University studying **statistical machine learning** and **digital phenotyping** under the supervision of [Dr. Jukka-Pekka Onnela](https://www.hsph.harvard.edu/onnela-lab/) and [Dr. Junwei Lu](https://junwei-lu.github.io/).
+I'm a current third year biostatistics PhD Student at Harvard University studying **statistical machine learning** and **digital phenotyping** under the co-supervision of [Dr. Jukka-Pekka Onnela](https://www.hsph.harvard.edu/onnela-lab/) and [Dr. Junwei Lu](https://junwei-lu.github.io/).

 My research focuses on learning behavioral patterns and treatment strategies that improve patient recovery after a clinical or surgical intervention.
 The methods I seek to develop leverage the use digital phenotyping data that has been collected from smartphones (using [Beiwe](https://www.beiwe.org/)) in order to derive metrics that capture a patient’s physical activity, mobility, and pain response.
 Furthermore, I’m generally interested in learning statistical methods that help make sense of data commonly seen in application of remote patient monitoring systems.

-My current goals include:
-1. Constructing offline reinforcement learning methods to estimate recovery strategies for surgical patients that are interpretable and quantify decision-making uncertainty
-1. Predicting post-operative recovery patterns in temporally dense, longitudinal data.

 For my undergraduate career, I had the pleasure of working for [Dr. Micheal Levy](https://www.med.upenn.edu/apps/faculty/index.php/g275/p6363868), whose research focuses on developing epidemiological and computational methods for controlling the spread infectious diseases via insect vectors.